About the xcube-eopf project

 pip install .[dev,doc]

-or create a new environment using conda
+or create a new environment using conda or mamba

 mamba env create